emilyhorsman/nightshades-python/README.md

 ### Create database and run migrations

 ```
-postgres=# CREATE DATABASE nightshades
+$ createdb nightshades

-$ find sql/*_migration.sql -exec psql -d nightshades -f {} \;
+$ python migration.py
 ```

-These instructions assume that you’ve created a database called `nightshades` and have correctly configured your roles.
 Unfortunately, the migration SQL currently has a `CREATE EXTENSION` call.
 This means your current role will need to have `superuser` privileges.

 ### Testing

 Note that `.test.env` has a database string set for testing.

 ```
-postgres=# CREATE DATABASE nightshades_test;
+$ createdb nightshades_test

-$ find sql/*_migration.sql -exec psql -d nightshades_test -f {} \;
+$ NIGHTSHADES_POSTGRESQL_DB_URI='postgresqlext:///nightshades_test' python migration.py
 $ python tests.py
 ```